hpi-schul-cloud/edtrio/README.md

 )
 ```

 Authentication etc will be handled automatically.
+The token will be extracted from the localStorage (only available through the schul-clud client).

 ### Error handling